RandomBits-top/italiacafe/README.md

 |DoubleShot|Caffe latte|6|75ml|Medium|||36s|||

 > [!NOTE]
-> The "Interval" parameter is a specific to the latte macchiato recipes.
+> The "Interval" parameter is specific to the latte macchiato recipes.
 The "Interval" parameter is the time allowed for the milk foam to form.
 The interval can be set between 20 and 60 seconds and affects the temperature and taste of the beverage.
 >
 > The manual does not specify, but presumably the "Strokes" option under the "Jug of Coffee" is how many times the recipe repeats.

 # Cleaning
-The manual describe the main cleaning functions in details, but was a little light around the startup and milke cleaning options.
+The manual describes the main cleaning functions in detail, but was a little light around the startup and milk cleaning options.

 ## Startup and Shutdown
 The machine runs a rinse cycle when it is turned on or off.
 Consider keeping a cup under the dispenser spout.